Everything you need to know about visiting Dubai in February

 More Frequently Asked Questions About February in Dubai

-You most definitely can, though locals might tell you it’s on the cooler side!
+You certainly can, though locals might tell you it’s on the cooler side!

 If you’re coming from the depths of winter elsewhere in the Northern Hemisphere, you’ll likely find it pleasant with average February sea temperatures of 22.4°C/72.3°F.